-This work has been fully supported by MS Amlin.
-We thank JB Crozet and David Singh for enlightening discussions and for teaching us some of the basics of the insurance industry.
-We also thank Sandtable for allowing us to use their Sandman platform, which enabled the extensive simulations performed here.
+This work has been fully supported by MS Amlin under the project Systemic Risk of Modelling.
+We acknowledge enlightening discussions with JB Crozet, Trevor Maynard, and David Singh.
+We also acknowledge Sandtable for allowing us to use their platform Sandman to compute the ensemble of simulations required for this paper.